singhgautam7/Measurement-tracker/README.md

 # About
 - A measurement tracker web application.

+# Features
+- Track your body measurement data.
+- Ability to modify the number of columns(i.e. teh number of type of measurements) in every way possible.
+- Ability to export data in csv format.
+- Ability to view the progress in form of a Line Chart.

-# Technical features
+# Technical concepts used
-- Uses redux toolkit to data accross various componenets
+- Redux toolkit
+- Local Storage
+- JS Promises

 <!---
 # Getting Started with Create React App